yalicheng0530/wp-ninja-turtles/README.md

 $ wp theme activate your-theme-name-here
 ```

-Congratulations.
+### 9. Create a project file in Sublime Text that will enable you to see both the Core WordPress files and the custom theme.

+### 10. See if you can remove the twentyfifteen and twentyfourteen themes using WP-ClI

+### 11. See if you can install and active a plugin using WP-CLI

+Congratulations!
 If you get here and you can view your custom theme using Twitter Bootstrap, you have completed the assignment.